Diogo de Noronha

 Dom Diogo de Noronha was an important Portuguese military and a naval officer from the 16th century.
 He served in Portuguese Asia under viceroys Dom Afonso de Noronha (1550-1554), Dom Pedro Mascarenhas (1554-1555), governor Francisco Barreto (1555-1558) and viceroy Dom Constantino de Braganza (1558-1561).
 He is mostly recorded as the first Portuguese captain of Daman, India and one of the fathers of the Portuguese Northern Province.

 Early life

 Not much is known about Dom Diogo earliest years.
-He was born in 1516 and was known as "the Hearts" due to a problem in his back.
+He was born in about 1516 and was known as "the Hearts" due to a problem in his back.
 He started his military career servicing in Portuguese Ceuta under captain Dom Afonso de Noronha (1538-1550), who was a relative to him, in the late 1540s.
 When Dom Afonso de Noronha was named viceroy of India, in 1550, by King John III of Portugal, Dom Diogo was appointed as one of the ship captains of the vice royal fleet.
 Due to some problems in navigation, he only reached India in May 1551.